 Kiernat acknowledges that the Exploratorium also spent a lot on sitework and exhibits—work that doesn’t qualify for credits.
 “But many developers here look at the credit as one arm of the overall financing structure of the project.
 I believe that there are some projects that wouldn’t go forward, or would go forward in a much different way, if they didn’t have the credit.”

 Loversidge agrees.
 “These incentives are not a windfall for somebody; they’re really a make-it-work kind of thing that seems to affect all these projects.”
-He is reminded of the current adaptive reuse of a former bank building in downtown Cincinnati.
+He is reminded of the current adaptive reuse of a former bank building in downtown Columbus.
 “These are difficult projects—they have no flexibility, mostly vacant—and the credits make these things possible.”

 Most people agree that had the HTC been modified down to 10%—actually the case in later versions of the tax bill—it would have been rendered nearly useless, but at 20% with a five-year payout, what is the possible outcome of its new diminished dollar value?
 Again, it depends upon whom you talk to—and where and what size they are.

 As Rhuda explains, “If you’re investing a dollar today, but you’re receiving tax savings over five years, there’s a yield adjustment that goes along with that.”
 In the past, he says, the time between the substantial equity contribution and the allocation of the credits was fairly close.
 “But now if the investor is going to have to invest today and be allocated credits over five years, the pricing might be more similar to the Long-Term Low-Income Housing Tax Credit, which is received over 10 years, so people will adjust the pricing accordingly.”